Charckle/razornotes/README.md

 - make environments be taken from .env (carefull with docker compose deployment)
 - sql conn pool
 - make tasks have a deadline and marked as compleeted
-- add version of app to app frontend
-- make the version of the app bit somewhat cconnected with the option to import it, so you do not mess it up if the version is not compatible
+- make the version of the app bit somewhat connected with the option to import it, so you do not mess it up if the version is not compatible
 - change the font of the displayed headers, to make them not so big
 - make index also search the name of the note
 - make search not suck